Industrial and Systems Engineering Master of Science Degree

 An industrial engineer uses their knowledge of manufacturing and production systems, work efficiencies, energy, and natural resources and materials to develop, improve, and optimize integrated systems to become more efficient and sustainable.
 An industrial engineer improves how an organization integrates work processes, manufactures products, or provides services while also taking into account ergonomic analysis, logistics and supply chain management, and sustainable design and development with an overall systems approach.

-RIT’s Master’s in Industrial Engineering
+RIT’s Master’s in Industrial and Systems Engineering

-Our industrial engineering master’s degree allows you to customize your course work while working closely with industrial and systems engineering faculty in a contemporary, applied research area.
+Our industrial engineering master’s degree allows you to customize your coursework while working closely with industrial and systems engineering faculty in a contemporary, applied research area.
 Faculty members are currently conducting applied project and research work in the areas of contemporary and advanced manufacturing processes/systems, ergonomic/biomedical analysis, human computer interaction and augmented reality, logistics and supply chain management, health systems, energy systems, sustainable design and development, systems engineering/product development, and systems simulation.

 Loading...